Photoshop Scratch Disk Full on Mac? 6 Ways to Clear It

 1. Open Photoshop on your Mac.

-2. Click the Edit button in the menu bar, hover your mouse over Purge, and select the item you want to clear or select All to remove all your caches in Photoshop.
+2. Click the Edit button in the menu bar, hover your mouse over Purge, and select the item you want to clear or choose All to remove all caches in Photoshop.

 How to Purge Photoshop Cache on Mac

-3. You will be prompted to a new window that warns your deletion cannot be restored.
-Click the OK button if you are sure to go.
+3. A new window will appear warning you that your deletion cannot be undone.
+Click the OK button if you are sure.

-There are various ways to free up your Mac disk space, such as deleting useless files, removing duplicate files, uninstalling unwanted apps, moving files you don't use currently to another disk, etc.
+Various methods can help you free up your Mac disk space, including deleting unnecessary files, removing duplicates, uninstalling unwanted apps, and moving files you don't currently use to another disk.

-Here we would like to introduce you a handy tool - BuhoCleaner, one of the best cleaners for Mac.
-Not only can it help you clear junk files from the system, users, and applications, but it can also speed up your process of finding and deleting large files and duplicate files.
-Click the button below to have a try now.
+We'd like to introduce you to a handy tool - BuhoCleaner, one of the best cleaners for Mac.
+Not only can this tool help you clear junk files from the system, users, and applications, but it can also speed up the process of finding and deleting large files and duplicates.
+Click the button below to give it a try.

 Quickly Clean Up Mac with BuhoCleaner